 Other cancers.
 Women who have had breast, colon, or ovarian cancer have an increased risk of uterine cancer.

 Tamoxifen.
 Women taking the drug tamoxifen (Nolvadex) to prevent or treat breast cancer have an increased risk of developing uterine cancer.
 However, the benefits of tamoxifen usually outweigh the risk of developing uterine cancer, but all women should discuss the benefits and risks of tamoxifen with their doctor.

 Radiation therapy.
 Women who have had previous radiation therapy for another cancer in the pelvic area, which is the lower part of the abdomen between the hip bones, have an increased risk of uterine cancer.

 Diet.
 Women who eat foods high in animal fat may have an increased risk of uterine cancer.

 Estrogen.
 Longer exposure to estrogen and/or an imbalance of estrogen is relevant to many of the following risk factors:

-- Women who have never had children
+- Women who have never been pregnant.

 Research has shown that certain factors can lower the risk of uterine cancer: